dkhanal/maude_analysis/README.md

 `<input_filename>.maybe.neg.txt` => Potentially negative records, but were rejected due to a potential positive signal.
 `<input_filename>.maybe.pos.txt` => Potentially positive records, but were rejected due to a potential negative signal.
 `<input_filename>.process.txt` => A processing log file with a specific reason for why a particular record was deemed positive or negative.

+The output files are persisted in the output folder, as well as on the Cloud.

 To run this application, simply execute the main script:
 ```